awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 #### Connecting an Aurora DB cluster to Amazon S3, SageMaker, or Amazon Comprehend using the console<a name="aurora-ml-console"></a>

  Aurora machine learning requires that your DB cluster use some combination of Amazon S3, SageMaker, and Amazon Comprehend\.
 Amazon Comprehend is for sentiment analysis\.
 SageMaker is for a wide variety of machine learning algorithms\.
-For Aurora Machine Learning, Amazon S3 is only for training SageMaker models\.
+For Aurora machine learning, Amazon S3 is only for training SageMaker models\.
 You only need to use Amazon S3 with Aurora machine learning if you don't already have a trained model available and the training is your responsibility\.
 To connect a DB cluster to these services requires that you set up an AWS Identity and Access Management \(IAM\) role for each Amazon service\.
 The IAM role enables users of your DB cluster to authenticate with the corresponding service\.

  To generate the IAM roles for Amazon S3, SageMaker, or Amazon Comprehend, repeat the following steps for each service that you need\.